Beresfield - Hexham

 Beresfield - Hexham has a typical household mix, with a fairly typical median household size

-Family households constitute 68.4% of all households, including 23.9% couples with children, 25.3% couples without children, and 17.3% single parent families.
-Non-family households make up the remaining 31.6%, with lone person households at 28.3% and group households comprising 3.5%.
-The median household size is 2.4 people, which aligns with the Rest of NSW average.
+Family households account for 68.4% of all households, including 23.9% couples with children, 25.3% couples without children, and 17.3% single parent families.
+Non-family households comprise the remaining 31.6%, with lone person households at 28.3% and group households making up 3.5% of the total.
+The median household size is 2.4 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households